rogerpadilla/nukak-website/docs/entities-basic.md

 ---
-index: 3
+weight: 70
 group: true
 ---

-# :egg: Basic Entities
+# Basic Entities

 Take any dump class (aka DTO) and annotate it with the decorators from `'@uql/core/entity'`.